argoproj/argo-workflows/community/sustainability_effort.md

 Note that the hours per week listed above is an average over time; it's fine to have weeks of no activity so long as the average meets expectations.

-Current roles for Reviewers, Approvers, and Leads can be found in [OWNERS](../OWNERS).
+Current roles for Reviewers and above can be found in [OWNERS](../OWNERS).

 Participants should join the [#argo-wf-contributors](https://cloud-native.slack.com/archives/C0510EUH90V) slack channel.